miagiurgiu/UBB-Computer-Science-2025-2028/1st Semester/Fundamentals of Programming/Notes/Programming Fundamentals Notes.md

 ## Assignment 4
 ex 14 - backtracking
 14. Generate all numbers of `n` digits with the property that no number has two identical neighboring subsequences.
-For example, for `n=6`, `121312` is correct, and `121313` and `132132` are not correct. ex 4 - dinamic programming415.
-Given an `n * n` square matrix with integer values, find the maximum length of a snake sequence.
+For example, for `n=6`, `121312` is correct, and `121313` and `132132` are not correct. ex 4 - dinamic programming
+4.Given an `n * n` square matrix with integer values, find the maximum length of a snake sequence.
 A snake sequence begins on the matrix's top row (coordinate `(0, i), 0 <= i < n`).
 Each element of the sequence, except the first one, must have a value `±1` from the previous one and be located directly below, or directly to the right of the previous element.
 For example, element `(i, j)` can be succeded by one of the `(i, j + 1)` or `(i + 1, j)` elements.
 Display the length as well as the sequence of coordinates for one sequence of maximum length.

 BACKTRACKING RECALL